 Then came my visit with his partner and the clinic's owner.
 That visit didn’t start with, “I’m sorry you didn’t have a good experience on your first visit.”
 Instead, it began with, “Why did it take you so long to have a biopsy?” followed by, “You never should have had surgery.”

 It felt like I was being punished for not bowing down to her partner and keeping my mouth shut.
-She then spoke poorly about my surgeon and the staff of my urologist.
-She came across as very insecure and needed to denigrate the decisions of other professionals to make herself seem more intelligent.
+She spoke poorly about my surgeon and about my urologist's staff.
+She came across to me as insecure.
+Nothing she said about them sounded like concern for my care.
+It sounded like she wanted me to think less of them and more of her.
 Strike 2!

 Then came the wait after the planning scans.
 One week passed, and then another, with no word from her office.
 Strike 3!